THOMASELOVE/431-classes-2024/projectA/portfolio_review.md

 **Current Stage**: Reviewing submissions.

 - I am in receipt of all "partner" notes, all Self-Evaluation forms and all Quarto and HTML files.
-- At present, I am missing one video and two R data sets.
+- At present, I am missing one video and one R data set.

 ## First 7 projects